oss-slu/material-derailleur/README.md

 This will start all necessary containers in the background.

 ### Accessing the Application
-- After the applications starts, navigate to ttp://localhost:3000 in your web browser
+After the application starts, navigate to http://localhost:3000 in your web browser.

-### Stop the Devlopment Environment
+### Stop the Development Environment

 ```
 docker compose down